-The Electrical Wiring Maintenance program is designed to help students develop technical knowledge and skills related to the installation, repair, and maintenance of residential electrical systems.
-Students will learn how to diagnose and repair duplex receptacles, wall switches, lighting fixtures, 110 volt special purpose circuits, 220 volt range and dryer circuits, fire and smoke detector circuits, low voltage doorbell circuits, and more.
-Students will also learn how to correctly install junction boxes, subpanels, and/or a main breaker panel.
+The Electrical Wiring Maintenance Technical Certificate Program is designed to help students develop advanced technical skills and competencies related to the installation, repair and maintenance of residential electrical systems.
+Students will learn how to diagnose and repair duplex receptacles, wall switches, lighting fixtures, 120 volt special purpose circuits, 240 volt range and dryer circuits, fire and smoke detector circuits, and low voltage doorbell circuits.
+Students will also learn how to correctly install junction boxes, sub-panels, and/or a main breaker panel.
 In addition, students will learn how to interpret electrical drawings, diagrams, and schematics.
-Emphasis will be placed on making repairs in safe, efficient and productive manners.
+An emphasis will be placed on making repairs in safe, efficient, and productive manners.

 Upon completion of this program, the student will be able to:

-- Explain how to install and maintain junction boxes, subpanels, and/or a main breaker panel
+- Explain how to maintain junction boxes, subpanels, and a main breaker panel.

-- Apply electrical wiring maintenance skills within governmental regulations and industry standards
+- Apply electrical wiring maintenance skills within industry standards and governmental regulations.

 Graduates will be awarded a Technical Certificate in Electrical Wiring Maintenance.